StuartZaq/wutc-rus/markdown/albann-fills_rus.md

 At the centre of a spread of small gardens, a monastery of grey stone housing 75 monks.
 Wicker beehives are scattered throughout - the low hum of bees is constant.
 Eleven standards are planted in the earth nearby - marking the presence of noble houses.
 Each is worn, the heraldic animals animated by the wind.

 The abbot, Tomos, is not a favourite of King Cadoc - the Roaming Court never visits the monastery.
 A collection of 11 disfavoured nobles fill the hostels.
 None would move openly against the King - but they could be convinced to, with a suitable plan.
 Any such plots overheard are retold to Tomos who informs Prince Llwelyn via messenger.
 The Prince will use this as blackmail to involve plotters (player characters and nobles alike) in his schemes.

+The monks cultivate the ivy clinging to the building carefully - explaining it is God's hand of protection against witches or the devils of the land.

 The Monastery is wealthy (Temple II):